Code-Institute-Submissions/project-6/README.md

     - fixed 500 error in [house.html](/listings/templates/house.html) due to injecting [_delete_house_modal.html](/listings/templates/partials/modals/_delete_house_modal.html) and [_enquire_modal.html](/listings/templates/partials/modals/_enquire_modal.html) even when user was not authenticated
   - **Enquire app**
     - [_user_messages_modal.html](enquiries/templates/partials/modals/_user_messages_modal.html)
-      - added loader as there is 3s delay before messages are innered to the modal
+      - added loader as there is 3s delay before messages are inhered to the modal
     - [models.py](/enquiries/models.py)
       - **PropertyEnquire**
         - changed **house_id** to **IntegerField** due to the 500 error when listing has been deleted